aishup/HTML5-Web-Storage-API-Demo/README.md

        - 1. Values are cleared from display fields.
        - 2. Values are stored in Storage.
        - 3. Prompted to close and open the window again.
- -  For the opening the window again,.
+ -  When the window is opened again,.
         - 1. Window is prepopulated with the values of the form fields.
         - 2. Button to clear the storage is provided for the user.
  - ----------- Session Storage -------------.